Make a Payment

 - Frequently Asked Questions

-**NOTE: If you are a mandatory EFT participant and you use another means (cash, check, credit card, etc.), you will be subject to a penalty.
+**NOTE: If you are a mandatory EFT participant and you use another means of payment (cash, check, credit card, etc.), you will be subject to a penalty.